 The market database is implemented as a relational database; i.e., each table is a special case of the mathematical construct known as a relation and hence elementary relation theory is used to deal with the data within tables and the relationships between them.
-There are three types of relationships possible between tables, but only one exists in market: one-to-many6.
-These relationships can be seen in ERDs by connecting a single line (indicating 'many') from the child table; e.g., t_catch , to the parent table; e.g., $t_landing$, with an arrowhead (indicating 'one') pointing to the parent.
+There are three types of relationships possible between tables, but only one exists in market: one-to-many5.
+These relationships can be seen in ERDs by connecting a single line (indicating 'many') from the child table; e.g., t_catch, to the parent table; e.g., t_landing, with an arrowhead (indicating 'one') pointing to the parent.

 Every relationship has a mandatory or optional aspect to it.
 If a relationship is mandatory, then it has to occur at least once, while an optional relationship might not occur at all.
-For example, in Figure 1, consider that relationship between the table $t_cluster$ and it's child table t_fish_bio .
-The symbol 'o' by the child t_fish_bio means that a cluster record can have zero or many biological records, while the bar by the parent $t_cluster$ means that for every biological record there must be a matching cluster record.
+For example, in Figure 1, consider that relationship between the table $t_stratum$ and it's child table $t_cluster$.
+The symbol 'o' by the child $t_cluster$ means that a cluster record can have zero or many cluster records (eg fish boxes or bins sampled), while the bar by the parent $t_stratum$ means that for every cluster record there must be a matching stratum record.

-3 Also known as a database schema.
+2 Also known as a database schema.

-$^{^{4}}$ A primary key is an attribute or a combination of attributes that contains an unique value to identify that record.
+3 A primary key is an attribute or a combination of attributes that contains an unique value to identify that record.

-5 A foreign key is any attribute, or a combination of attributes, in a table that is a primary key of another table.
+4 A foreign key is any attribute, or a combination of attributes, in a table that is a primary key of another table.
 Tables are linked together through foreign keys.

-6 A one-to-many relationship is where one record (the parent) in a table relates to one or many records (the child) in another table; e.g., one landing in $t{landing}$ can have many catches in t{catch} but one catch can only come from one landing.
+5 A one-to-many relationship is where one record (the parent) in a table relates to one or many records (the child) in another table; e.g., one landing in $t{landing}$ can have many catches in t{catch} but one catch can only come from one landing.